-Concerts now feature 60-80 adult singers and 25-30 instrumentalists, with a 40 voice children’s choir being added in the spring of 2020.
+Concerts now feature 60-80 adult singers and 25-30 instrumentalists, with a 40-voice children’s choir being added in the spring of 2020.
 Each performance cycle of two programs averages 1,500 - 2,000 in total attendance, plus live stream and YouTube audiences.
-Lyrica Sacra has been unique in providing a choral-symphonic outlet within the conservative Anabaptist community, and also in drawing together people from many subgroups from within the larger conservative community.
+Lyrica Sacra has been unique in providing a choral-symphonic outlet within the conservative Anabaptist community, and also in drawing together people from many subgroups within the larger conservative community.

 Additional efforts have been considered to expand Lyrica Sacra’s outreach.
-To date, doing programs twice a year was done (2017), and in the fall of 2019 a pilot project kicked off the Children’s Choir.
+To date, doing programs twice a year was done (2017), and in the fall of 2019, a pilot project kicked off the Children’s Choir.
 Efforts to further clarify the role of music in the life of a Christian receive ongoing consideration, addressing sensitivities to the use of instruments in conservative Anabaptist settings, sensitivities to various “styles” of music, and the future provision of website resources addressing broader issues pertaining to a Christian’s musical life and perspectives.
-Given the prevalent use of electronic media, specific consideration is also given to concerns of the larger international audience.
+Given the prevalent use of electronic media, specific consideration is also given to the concerns of the larger international audience.